Introduction: DIY Arduino Battery Spot Welder

 Parts for the fuse case:

-You can find the STL files for the case at my Github.
+You can find the STL files for the case on Thingiverse.

 Other parts you need to finish the case: